 Looking ahead to this season, Neuer could be in for another successful year, as they are one of the leading candidates to win the Champions League in the 2015-16 campaign.
 In the meantime, find out how to improve your ‘sweeper’ skills below and you could become the next Manuel Neuer!

-Neuer’s exceptionally quick thinking helps him to sense danger but he’s also quite pacey – particularly for a goalkeeper.
+Neuer’s exceptionally quick thinking helps him to sense danger but he’s also has good pace – particularly for a goalkeeper.
 The German’s tall frame means that he can cover ground in a matter of seconds and his physical stature can often scare approaching attackers.
 Given time, Neuer will begin to lose his pace and once his speed goes, he will have to adapt.

 It’s almost impossible to play the ‘sweeper keeper’ role without speed but it can still be done if you have an incredible fast brain and a world class understanding of the game.
 To be like Neuer though, you must have both attributes.

 The Bavarians shot stopper’s agility allows him to play this role and remain calm, composed and confident.
 Whether he needs to use his feet, chest or head, Neuer’s natural footballing ability allows him to compete against the best strikers and take them on.
 Neuer himself revealed that he believes he could play outfield in the years to come, and it would be hard to argue with that belief.
 The German number one is certainly talented and is excellent on the ball, however he may need to do a little work on his positional sense – which may be his weakest flaw as a goalkeeper too.

 Manuel Neuer is not invincible.
 Like the rest of us, he’s only human – and humans make mistakes.
 While playing for Schalke, Neuer made a huge error that led to Dejan Stankovic volleying home from the halfway line.
 Although this was a tremendous individual effort from Stankovic, the German shouldn’t have presented him with the opportunity in the first place.